NleHope/Face_recognition_web_app/README.md

 ### 1. Changing Detection Models

-Replace the YOLOv8 model with any compatible model:
+Replace the Yunet model with any compatible model:

 ```python
 # In yolo_processor.py